A BED BUG IS ALWAYS A BED BUG, BUT ALL BED BUG HEATERS ARE NOT CREATED EQUAL

 The video below is narrated by Ed von Bleichert, Facilities Manager at the University of Colorado, Boulder CO where he describes how bed bugs have become resistant to pesticides and are not useful in killing bed bug eggs which can lay dormant for months before hatching and why heat is the best solution for eliminating bed bugs and bed bug eggs.

-Another category that seems to cause confusion with customers is why some bed bug heat equipment providers offer “turnkey packages” but still require you to purchase all sorts of add-ons to make them work.
+Another confusing term that is often misused and irritates customers is why some bed bug heat equipment providers offer “turnkey packages” but still require you to purchase all sorts of add-ons to make them work.
 It is understandable why this sales approach might leave an unknowing customer with the perception they have been bait and switched.
 The term “turnkey” for PestPro Thermal Systems means the package really does include everything you need to perform an effective bed bug heat treatment without having to decide if you need extra add-ons to make it work.
 You will not be surprised upon delivery that key pieces of equipment required to perform an effective heat treatment were not provided and that you now need to recontact the provider that sold it to you to acquire the missing gear.

 The terms ‘commercial ‘bed bug heater, ‘industrial’ bed bug heater and ‘professional’ bed bug heater are being used by anyone who sells any kind of bed bug heater to persuade you into buying from them.
 When I drill down on the multitude of products being sold the vast majority are made of plastic.
 Since when is plastic used for any industrial, commercial and professional grade product?
 PestPro Thermal System’s heater body is machined from 18 gauge CRS (cold rolled steel) and welded together for extreme use and abuse in any application.
 Powder-coated inside and out for the most durable, weather-proof finish.
 Steel will not expand and contract during each heat treatment ON/OFF cycle and there are no rivets that will ever come loose and pop-out leaving you unable to complete a current or future scheduled job.
 We believe firmly you should never have to pay for roundtrip shipping for and wait for repairs to happen on our terms which is why we have designed our bed bug heaters to be able to be repaired by our customers using easily obtainable replacement parts.